scitran/client/Set-and-get-metadata.md

 30
 ```
 ### fileInfoSet
-The **fileInfoSet** method lets you edit metadata in a file's Information field.
+The **fileInfoSet** method edits the file's Information field (metadata).
 This code snippet, which was run on the CNI site, illustrates the **fileInfoSet** method.
+In this example, we add a metadata field to the file.
+The field represents the number of noise spikes in the MR data for this quality assurance test.

 ```
 % This json file has metadata we use in our quality assurance testing files = st.search('file',...